#17 Mike DeLeon

 MIKE DE LEON

-In three films: Itim (The Rites of May) , It was a dream , Kakabakaba Ka Ba?
-(Thrill) , Kisapmata , Batch '81 , Heaven is not shared , Heroes of the third world , Citizen Jake
+In eight films: Itim (The Rites of May) , It Was a Dream , Kakabakaba Ka Ba?
+(Shiver) , Kisapmata , Batch '81 , Paradise Is Not Shared , Third World Heroes , Citizen Jake

 Born in 1947 in Manila, Mike De Leon is a child of the ball: his father is the producer Manuel De Leon and his grandmother, Narcisa De Leon, the founder of LVN Pictures, a legendary Filipino studio.
-From ltim ( The Rites of May ), his first feature film made in 1976, Mike De Leon has tackled social and political issues through powerful and sometimes disturbing images.
-Spanning almost five decades, his filmography scrutinizes the evolution of Filipino society with disconcerting audacity, using both genre cinema and auteur film.
+Since ltim ( The Rites of May ), his first feature film made in 1976, Mike De Leon has addressed social and political issues through powerful and sometimes disturbing images.
+Spanning almost five decades, his filmography scrutinizes the evolution of Filipino society with disconcerting audacity, resorting to both genre cinema and auteur films.